A woman sitting at a table, using a laptop and a smart speaker for work and communication.

 4. Declaration of Conformity: Draft an EU declaration confirming your product meets CRA requirements containing the information laid out in Annex V.

-5. CE Marking: Affix the CE mark to your product as a symbol of compliance.
+5. CE Marking: Affix the CE marking to your product as a symbol of compliance.

 6. Security Updates: Define a support period (the designated timeframe during which manufacturers are obligated to provide security updates and manage vulnerabilities for their digital products, correlated with the expected duration of product use). and consistently provide necessary security updates.